skip to main content

 • Wireless connection: 4G LTE

-The LINKZONE is a basic device that works best for occasional hotspot use and one or two users.
+The Alcatel Link Hub is a basic device that works well in areas where you can’t get 5G coverage.
 Its microchip components aren’t top of the line, so it may not hit the same speeds you could normally get on a phone on T-Mobile’s network.
 But it still can get you speeds of around 30Mbps in areas with strong cell service, and the powerful battery reportedly lasts up to 16 hours.

 Reasons to buy: